 The Hawkes Family Crest was acquired from the Houseofnames.com archives.
 The Hawkes Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 24 September 2013 at 12:13.
+This page was last modified on 4 March 2016 at 13:41.